Changissnz/seqbuild/README.md

 There are still unfinished features in this project.
 Development will no longer proceed at a regular frequency.
-Rolling developments, of indefinite time, will be pushed to the project.
+Rolling developments, of indefinite timing, will be pushed to the project.

 ### Update: 8/14/25